nikwou/java-spark-example/README.md

 The skeleton discussed here was originally developed using Apache Zeppelin and the Scala programming language, but once UDFs came into play, it was converted to Java.
 UDFs are very powerful instruments to add complex calculation functions to Apache Spark.

+Conceptually, it may be worth noting that the result of the exercise is a table equal to the input table/CSV, but with more columns; each column holds a specific data analysis result, eg a moving average computation or the result of a linear regression calculation.

 ## Infrastructure concept

 As mentioned above, we want to use cloud processing capabilities in order to get the processing done in a reasonable amount of time.
 Accordingly, the basic concept is as follows: